murad-alm/Attiny85-Firefox-Password-Extractor/README.md

-# Firefox-Password-Extractor
+# Attiny85-Firefox-Password-Extractor

 Powershell script to extract saved Firefox passwords.
 This is based on <a href="https://github.com/techchrism/firefox-password-decrypt">Techchrism's firefox-password-decrypt repository</a>

-The purpose is to utilize the Powershell script to be used with a Digispark ATTINY85 module.
+The purpose is to utilize the Powershell script to be used with a Digispark Attiny85 module.